-Gnoss is a dynamic new four-piece of fiddle, flute, guitar and percussion, that tackle energetic tune sets and driving folk song with a “maturity of ability many of a greater age will envy” (Living Tradition).
+A dynamic four-piece of fiddle, flute, guitar and percussion, Gnoss tackle energetic tune sets and driving folk song with a ‘maturity of ability manyof a greater age will envy’ (The Living Tradition).

-All current students at the Royal Conservatoire of Scotland, Graham Rorie, Aidan Moodie, Connor Sinclair and Gregor Kincaid have been tipped as “ones to watch” (Songlines) for their lively, engaging and honest performances.
+As current and former students at the Royal Conservatoire of Scotland, Graham Rorie, Aidan Moodie, Connor Sinclair and Craig Baxter have been tipped as ‘ones to watch’ by Songlines magazine for their lively, engaging and honest performances.

 Forming as a duo in 2015, Graham and Aidan picked up a prestigious Danny Kyle Award at Celtic Connections and reached the semi-finals ofthe BBC Radio 2 Young Folk Award 2016

 Since expanding to a four-piece, Gnoss have continued to delight at performances and festivals across the UK and Europe, earning a nomination for Up and Coming Artist of the Year at the MG Alba Scots Trad Music Awards 2017.

 With international touring complimenting the release of their debut album in 2019, all eyes are firmly on this young quartet as they continue to stride forth from the pack.

 Aidan Moodie belongs to a rich vein of Orcadian folk musicians that have made a name for themselves outside of the northern isles.

 Since moving to Glasgow in 2015, Aidan has become one of traditional music's more sought-after accompanists, touring alongside award-winning names such as Siobhan Miller, Claire Hastings and Iona Fyfe.
 He's gigged all over Europe, performed to British Royalty, and - most recently- was one of the creative forces behind Orkney Folk Festivals 'The Gathering: Generations', performed to a sold out Celtic Connections 2019.